tferrari92/automate-all-the-things/README.md

 [This is how gentlemen manage their K8S resources](https://i.imgur.com/2Xntz2P.jpg).
 We are not some cavemen creating and deleting stuff manually with kubectl.
 We manage our infrastucture with **GitOps**.

 After the Deploy Dev stage is done and only if it was successful, the Deploy Test stage will commence.
-It will do the same thing as the previous, but this time modifying the [values-test.yaml](helm/my-app/values-dev.yaml) of course.
+It will do the same thing as the previous stage, but this time modifying the [values-test.yaml](helm/my-app/values-dev.yaml) of course.

-We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you) to be executed.
+We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you, congrats boss) to be executed.
 You'll recieve an email with a link asking you to verify and approve the deployment to Prod.
 Go ahead and approve it.
 Or don't, I don't really care...

 That's it!
 Your app was deployed to all environments!
 Good job buddy!

 This pipeline is automatically triggered everytime there are any changes commited inside the "application code repository" (meaning the [/my-app directory](my-app)).
 In this manner, if the developers commit any changes to the app, they will be automatically built and deployed to the cluster.
 That's some delicious CI/CD for you baby.

-Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "k8s infrastructure repository" (meaning the [/helm/my-app directory](helm/my-app)).
+Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "K8S infrastructure repository" (meaning the [/helm/my-app directory](helm/my-app)).
 Let's say they need to increase the number of pod replicas in the prod environment, then they'd change the value of deployment.replicas in the [values-prod.yaml file](helm/my-app/values-prod.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
 And there's some tasty Gitops for you too.

 <br/>